 Before encouraging staff to adhere to a schedule it is important to have an adherence goal.
 This will be different for every contact center.
 Variables such as average handle time and average commute to work will play a factor in determining your adherence goal.
-Once you have a goal in mind, this paper will help you get the results you want.
+Once you have a goal in mind, this post will help you get the results you want.

 No time to read the full article?
 Just download it as a PDF and read it offline, anytime, anywhere.